dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 The contextmanager wrapper acts as an abstraction to put the pieces together behind the scenes and give us the bare bones of what we want to be dealing with,and a very elegant at that, if you ask me.

-This is not actually a new concept, it's precisely the way `contextlib.contextmanager` function works, albeit more complex as it handles several more edge cases than we discussed.
+This is not actually a new concept, it's precisely the way `contextlib.contextmanager` function works, albeit the actual implementation is more complex as it handles several more edge cases than we discussed.

 Two key takeaways:
 1. We can make cool context managers easily with `@contextmannager`.
-2. And this is my favorite- we've exemplified a whole different kind of use case for generators.
-We're using the yield to do something that isn't at all like its ordinary use.There is no iterating over some sequence/ messing with concurrency or anything like that here.
+2. And this is my favorite- we've exemplified a completely different kind of use case for generators.
+We're using the yield to do something that isn't at all like its ordinary use.
+There is no iterating over a sequence nor messing with concurrency.
 The generator merely acts like a mediator between entering to exiting.

-to be continued?
+That's probably not all.
+To be left as an open ended question or perhaps as an exercise for the reader- what more can you do?
+What else could you implement, taking advantage of generators?